wchorski/dg-pywrite/src/site/notes/developer/MacOs/Apple Music Batch Playlist Export.md

 you can run the script in the command line `osascript ./playlist-export-automation.scpt` or you could build and test the script directly in Apple's **Script Editor** app

 ## Absolute Path to Relative Path
 If you poke into one of those `.m3u` files, you see that the paths are absolute.
-You'll want to make those a relative path to your music file so that [[developer/Home Lab 🏠/Jellyfin\|developer/Home Lab 🏠/Jellyfin]] or other music software can find the files if you plan to move or copy your music library to a different machine
+You'll want to make those a relative path to your music file so that [[developer/Home Lab 🏠/Jellyfin\|Jellyfin]] or other music software can find the files if you plan to move or copy your music library to a different machine

 ```bash
 #! /bin/bash